isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 While not strictly mandatory, it is strongly recommended to use explicit "id" values for subnets if database storage will be used for host reservations.
-If an ID is not specified, the values for it are autogenerated, i.e. it assigns increasing integer values starting from
+If an ID is not specified, the values for it are auto generated, i.e. it assigns increasing integer values starting from
-1. Thus, the autogenerated IDs are not stable across configuration changes.
+1. Thus, the auto generated IDs are not stable across configuration changes.

 .. _dhcp6-serverid: